Gabirel/Hack-SpaceVim/en_US/installation/installation-for-windows.md

 Without python3 support:
 ![nvim-python3-support-failure][]

-If you want to has python3 support, please install it according to step 6; Also, use commands suggested by neovim to has ruby support.
+If you want to have python3 support, please install it according to step 6; Also, use commands suggested by neovim to have ruby support.

 8. Install SpaceVim